spachka/spachka/README.md

 </th>
 <tr>
 </table>

-what the hell is this
+what the hell is THIS
 </div>